 I would advise on a fully flexible RTW ticket to start with once you know your starting point.
 The ticket should be able to be date changed etc.

 If you plan on hostels, join an association (like the youth hostel association) because you can book in stays along the way and its very economical.
-Some (across Europe) are also really lovely. about 6 years ago
+Some (across Europe) are also really lovely. almost 9 years ago

 Some good resources to help your planning: